 To put this into perspective, we’ve done an example of a R5,000 transfer with 2 different services so you can see how the fees and exchange rates vary.

 |Exchange rate||1 ZAR = 0.08 ANG||1 ZAR = 0.10 ANG|

 Both are almost identical in delivery method and transfer speed, except one has higher fees and slightly worse rates.

-The end result is that by just shopping around you could send almost ANG60 (around £25) extra on this transfer.
+The end result is that by just shopping around you could save ANG124 (over R1100) on this transfer.